praveenjuge/kutty/docs/content/articles/upgrade-guide-to-tailwindcss2.md

 ## That's it

-Hopefully the upgrade for easy for you :) Please [raise an issue](https://github.com/praveenjuge/kutty/issues) if you have any problems or doubts, I'll help you get through it.
+Hopefully the upgrade was easy for you :) Please [raise an issue](https://github.com/praveenjuge/kutty/issues) if you have any problems or doubts, I'll help you get through it.